Shambles Glacier: History

 The lower reaches of the glacier were first sighted and surveyed in 1909 by the French Antarctic Expedition under Jean-Baptiste Charcot, and resurveyed in 1948 by the Falkland Islands Dependencies Survey (FIDS).
 The upper reaches were mapped from air photos taken by the Ronne Antarctic Research Expedition (RARE), in 1947–48, and by the Falkland Islands and Dependencies Aerial Survey Expedition (FIDASE), 1956–57.
 So named by the FIDS because of the very broken nature of the glacier's surface.

-In this aerial picture of a part of Adelaide Island's east coast Shambles Glacier can be seen in the upper right hand corner.
-Click on the picture for a detailed description of the other geographical features.